middtown/angular/lectures/01-angular-basics/04-angular-components.md

 export class AppModule { }
 ```

+Breaking this down a bit:

+- `@NgModule` — this defines how to compile and launch the application.
+- `imports` — this defines what the application needs to run in a browser (for example, this application has forms in it, so we need FormsModule)
+- `declarations` — this defines the application's components.
+We currently only have the default AppComponent, but when we make more complex applications with multiple components, those components would be added to this list as well.
+- `bootstrap` — this defines which is the root component (which one should be run first).

+### Code-Along: Our Second Component

 That's it!
 We've reviewed all of the working parts of 95 percent of Angular components.
-Our first component may be exceedingly simple, but we'll add more spice to our components in the following sections.

-### Code-Along: Our Second Component

 Let's work together to add a second component, `MasterSword`, to our fledgling app from earlier.
 The Angular CLI makes this easy.